- What graduate programmes does the School of Physical and Mathematical Sciences offer?

 - You must have sought agreement from a full-time regular faculty member to supervise your short term research project in SPMS.

-- You could apply for a minimum duration of 3 months, up to a maximum duration of 1 year.
+- You can apply for a minimum duration of 3 months, up to a maximum duration of 1 year.
 You must commit for the whole duration if your application is approved.

 - If your application is approved, you will be enrolled as a fee-paying non-graduating research student and are liable to pay Registration Fee, Miscellaneous Fees and Research Fee to NTU.
 You must obtain own funding to cover all expenses.
 NG research students, who are Student Pass (STP) holders, are not allowed to engage in any form of employment and/or receive stipend/allowance from NTU throughout their enrolment period.